Lucascluz/Portal-de-Filmes/README.md

 # Portal-de-Filmes
-Homepage of a non-functional film review and review site.
+Homepage of an api based movie search and review website.